-Please contact Jennifer Doran, Trust Officer, at (309) 662-0411 for an appointment to discuss how our services might benefit you and your family's financial future.
+Please contact Jennifer Doran, Vice President and Senior Trust Officer, at (309) 662-0411 for an appointment to discuss how our services might benefit you and your family's financial future.
 She will be glad to visit with you with no further obligations.

 Q What is a trust?

 A A trust is a property arrangement in which a trustee, such as a person or a bank trust department, holds title to, takes care of, and in most cases, manages property for the benefit of one or more third parties (beneficiaries).
 The creator of a trust is called the "trustor," and is also known as the "settlor" or "grantor."
 Trusts may be revocable or irrevocable.
 Revocable trusts can be changed or revoked at any time.
 For this reason, the government considers the specified assets to still be included in the grantor's taxable estate.
 Therefore, you must pay income taxes on revenue generated by the trust and possibly estate taxes on those assets remaining after your death.
 An irrevocable trust, on the other hand, cannot be changed once it is set up.
 The assets placed into an irrevocable trust are permanently removed from the grantor's estate and transferred to the trust.
 Income and capital gains on assets in the trust are paid by the trust.
 Upon a grantor's death, the assets in the trust are not considered part of the estate and are therefore not subject to estate taxes.
 It should be noted that most revocable trusts become irrevocable at the death or disability of the grantor.

 Q Why should anyone transfer control of assets to a trust institution?

 A First State Bank of Bloomington offers professional investment management and unlike even the most astute investor, the bank never takes a vacation or gets sick.
 By creating a trust to fit your unique needs, you benefit not only from the bank's experience, but also from the tax advantages, security and legal protection that a trust can provide.